 9 Factors That Impact Ecommerce Sales

 When running an ecommerce store you have to worry about the user experience above all else.
-The user experience of an ecommerce store encompasses many things that range from your return policy to your level of customer service.
-Even your social media reputation can affect your sales, repeat purchases and more!
+What effects user experience can range from your return policy to your level of customer service – even your social media reputation can affect your sales, repeat purchases and more!

-Given the analytics component of our platform, we have access to a large library of data from ecommerce sites around the world.
-Using that data we decided to dig into our database to see what makes customers tick.
+Given the analytics component of our platform, we have access to a large library of data from ecommerce sites of various types around the world.
+Therefore we decided to dig into our database to see what really makes customers tick.
 By that, we mean what can turn them away from making a purchase and what factors affect the final purchase decision.

 Let’s take a look at 9 factors that can impact your ecommerce store sales!